hypernumbers/hypernumbers-api-manual/contents/api-user-permissions.rst

 In Vixo a user is defined by an email address.

-User's are not directly granted any permission to do anything on a Vixo spreadsheet.
+Users are not directly granted any permission to do anything on a Vixo spreadsheet.

 Vixo uses role-based access control - a user is placed in one or more groups, and these groups are given various permissions.